Online Submission System

 Appeals and Complaints

-Journal of Culture and Values in Education (JCVE) is a peer-reviewed academic journal and publishes only original scholarly works written in English.
-The overarching goal of JCVE is to disseminate original research findings that make significant contributions to different areas of education, culture and values of different societies.
-The aim of the journal is to promote the work of academic researchers in the humanities, cultural studies and education.
-JCVE welcomes research papers, theoretical works, literature reviews, research reports and book reviews.
+The Journal of Culture and Values in Education (JCVE) is a peer-reviewed academic journal that publishes only original scholarly works written in English.
+JCVE welcomes research papers, theoretical works, literature reviews, research reports, and book reviews.

 All manuscripts submitted to JCVE are rigorously evaluated via a double-blind peer review process.
 The manuscripts should be original, unpublished, and not in consideration for publication elsewhere at the time of submission.

-Please pay special attention to the subject matter of your manuscript to be within the scope of the Journal.
-Manuscripts that are not suitable for the scope of the journal are rejected even if they have high scientific quality.
-For detailed information on aims and scope of JCVE, please refer to About the Journal.
+The subject matter of all manuscripts must be within the scope of the journal.
+Manuscripts that are not suitable for the journal will be rejected even if they are of high scientific quality.
+For detailed information on the aims and scope of JCVE, please refer to About the Journal.

 JCVE is published by OpenED Network.
 E-ISSN: 2590-342X.

-To cover the cost for providing our high-quality publishing service and free access to readers, authors pay a one-time Article Processing Charge (APC) for manuscripts accepted after peer-review.
-As of 01.01.2021, the APC is 400 USD.
-There are no charges for rejected articles, no submission charges, and no surcharges based on the length of an article, figures or supplementary data.
-Editorial items (Editorials, Corrections, Letters, Comments, etc.) are published free of charge.
+To cover the cost of providing a high-quality publishing service and free access to readers, authors of manuscripts accepted to JCVE shall pay a one-time Article Processing Charge (APC) of 400 USD.
+There is no charge for rejected articles, and no surcharge based on the length of the article, figures, or supplementary data.
+Editorial items (Editorials, Corrections, Additions, Retractions, Letters, Comments, etc.) are published free of charge.

 Manuscript Format and Style

-Since JCVE applies a double blind peer review, the manuscript file must not contain any information that could reveal the identities of the authors or their institutions.
+Since JCVE applies a double-blind peer review process, the manuscript file must not contain any information that reveals the identities of the authors or their institutions.

 Recommended manuscript length is 2500 to 8000 words, including references.